1Ramsundar/Amazon_clone/README.md

-# Amazon_clone
+# Cloning Amazon site with HTML & CSS and Javascript

-This is a Project Made for NSCC Club.
-It contains Amazon Clone made using HTML,CSS,Javascript
+# This is made for NSCC Club SRM by Ramsundar

+# RA2311030010144

+# CSE- Cybersecurity